gofractally/psibase/doc/psidk/src/specifications/app-architecture/plugins.md

 ### Transactions

 Transactions contain the data and authentication payload necessary to execute an action on a service.
 Transactions may contain multiple actions.
-Only the supervisor knows what the entire transaction looks like, whereas plugins are only aware of their own added actions.
+Plugins are unable to see the entire transaction being constructed and are only aware of the actions they have explicitly added.

 Actions are added to transactions in a FIFO queue.
 For example, the following sequence diagram will finally submit a transaction containing actions in the order: C, A, B.